Operational Intent

 Deploying a raw pgoutput consumer requires explicit handling of backpressure, schema drift, and failure recovery.
 Unlike managed connectors, this pattern places operational responsibility on the engineering team.
 When designing CDC Pipeline Implementation with Python & Debezium, evaluate whether a lightweight psycopg2 consumer satisfies latency SLAs or if a JVM-based connector with built-in offset management is warranted.

-Threshold Tuning & Backpressure: Set wal_sender_timeout to 60s and configure the feedback interval to ≤ 5s.
-If downstream sinks (e.g., Kafka brokers, Avro schema registries) experience latency, buffer events in a bounded queue.
+Threshold Tuning & Backpressure: Set wal_sender_timeout to 60s and configure the feedback interval to 5 seconds or less.
+If downstream sinks (for example, Kafka brokers or Avro schema registries) experience latency, buffer events in a bounded queue.
 Drop or pause consumption only when queue depth exceeds memory thresholds; never stall the LSN feedback loop.

 JSON to Avro Transformation & Event Routing: pgoutput outputs raw column values.
-Transform these into typed Avro records using a schema registry (e.g., Confluent Schema Registry).
+Transform these into typed Avro records using a schema registry.
 Route events by schema.table to dedicated Kafka topics.
-Enforce idempotency by embedding xid and commit_lsn in the Avro payload, enabling exactly-once semantics at the sink.
+Enforce idempotency by embedding xid and commit_lsn in the Avro payload, enabling deduplication at the sink.

-Fallback Chains & Disaster Recovery: Replication slots are not replicated across standby nodes.
+Fallback Chains & Disaster Recovery: Replication slots are not replicated across standby nodes by default (PostgreSQL 17 adds opt-in slot synchronization).
 Implement a slot recreation routine that queries pg_stat_replication on failover, identifies the last known restart_lsn, and reattaches the consumer.
-Archive WAL segments to object storage (wal_level=logical + archive_mode=on) to guarantee recovery windows during catastrophic slot loss.
+Archive WAL segments to object storage (archive_mode=on) to guarantee recovery windows during catastrophic slot loss.
 Monitor pg_replication_slots.wal_status for lost or extended states, which indicate WAL gaps requiring manual intervention.

 This architecture delivers sub-100ms latency for high-throughput CDC workloads while maintaining strict PostgreSQL protocol compliance.
 Validate against your cluster’s checkpoint frequency, transaction volume, and network topology before promoting to production.